cenyou/cenyou/README.md

 ## Hi there 👋

 I am a machine learning PhD student @ [Bosch Center for AI](https://www.bosch-ai.com/) \& [TU Berlin](https://argmin.lis.tu-berlin.de/).
-Here is my quick online profile.
+Here is my brief online profile.

 Unfortunately, not all of my PhD research code is publically available.
 See the pinned Bosch research repos for (earlier) part of it.